 Figure 5.1.
-Four key analytic questions about an activity to classify the capability needed
+Four key analytic questions about an activity to classify the capability needed and causal model-is nearly always possible (if not desirable) to do with relatively few people.

 This category can also include apex or elite institutions in many sectors as, in the larger scheme of things, these require very few agents.
 Nearly every sector has apex institutions-the tertiary hospital, the research university, the highest appellate court, the central bank, for example-that may only involve a few hundred core professionals and hence are not transaction intensive.
 Even within organizations there are often "elite" units, as in most militaries.
 When these are in separate organizations or distinct within an organization this creates a different dynamic for organizational capability as their concentrated and apex nature makes peer monitoring and esprit de corps the primary accountability mechanisms.
 Heart surgeons care about what other heart surgeons think of them, Navy SEALS about what other SEALS think of them.
 We mention this because many countries maintain impressively strong elite or apex institutions even in otherwise largely dysfunctional and/or corrupt environments.
 However, these successes don't necessarily point to a potential for broader success at building capability for more transaction-intensive activities.